eduard256/IoT2mqtt/README.md

 - 🌍 **Multi-language** - English, Russian, and Chinese support
 - 📱 **PWA Support** - Install as mobile app

+## 📌 Branches & Releases

+IoT2MQTT uses a two-branch development model:

+- **`main`** - Stable releases.
+Recommended for production use.
+Tagged releases available.
+- **`develop`** - Active development.
+Latest features but unstable.
+API may change at any time.
+Use only for testing!

+Current release: **v0.1.0** (Pre-release)

+⚠️ **Note:** This is a pre-release version.
+API is not stable and breaking changes are expected in future releases.

 ## 🎯 Why IoT2MQTT?

 Traditional smart home systems require complex installations with multiple dependencies on your host system.
 IoT2MQTT changes this: